PDF 685 KB

 Note: If you are an allied health or medical student your Sunrise log in will only work on workstations in the nominated placement location.
 If you have a laptop, it will not log into Sunrise in public areas such as the canteen.

-For more information refer to the Better Placed Factsheet - Student Sunrise EMR Access (PDF…473KB).
+For more information refer to the Student Sunrise EMR access fact sheet (PDF 250KB).

 SA Health hospitals and community sites are located in metropolitan and country regions.
 To ensure you gain the most out of your clinical experience it is recommended that you understand the type of services provided in the setting that you will be attending on placement.

 If you are going to a country location for your placement you will also need to consider what community services and amenities are available in the town, where will you stay, and how you will get to and from placement.
 Services such as shops, supermarkets and accommodation vary significantly between locations and there is limited public transport in country locations.
 Students need to ensure suitable accommodation is booked and they have transport.
 It is advisable to do as much preparation as you can prior to placement.

 For additional information about country placements, see Placements with South Australian Regional Local Health Networks.